FAQs for potential applicants

 Is there financial aid to help with tuition?

 Yes.
-The Nursing program announces annual scholarships each spring, usually in April.
+The School of Nursing and Healthcare Leadership announces annual scholarships each spring, usually in April.
 These are limited to new and continuing Nursing students.
 The University offers campus-wide scholarships and financial aid resources.

 I want to use tuition exemption as a state employee.
 How does that work?

 State Employee/Tuition Exemption applies only to courses that have space available and are taught in a traditional manner.
 Although many Nursing courses are taught in a traditional manner, they fill early, which results in no space available at the time of tuition exemption registration.
 Additionally, some courses are not eligible for tuition exempt registration.
 For additional information, see the Office of the Registrar's webpage.
 Here is the SNHCL tuition exemption policy.

 I went to college outside of the U.S. Do you need my transcripts?

 Yes.
 Foreign transcripts must be reviewed by an approved credential evaluation service, and that report is submitted to the UW Tacoma Admissions office for an evaluation of transfer credits.
 The Admissions office will need official transcripts from each school, along with a translation if the transcript is not in English, and a course-by-course evaluation from the National Association of Credential Evaluation Services (NACES) approved educational credentialing service such as WES or FIS.

 My nursing education was outside the U.S. Can that substitute for the NCLEX?